arduino-libraries/Arduino_PowerManagement/README.md

 #### Charger
 Charging a LiPo battery is done in three stages.
 This library allows you to monitor what charging stage we are in as well as control some of the chagring parameters.

-* **Pre-charge** - First phase of the charging process where the battery is charged at a low constant current and is slowly increased until it reaches the full **charge current**
+* **Pre-charge** - First phase of the charging process where the battery is charged at a low constant current and is slowly increased until it reaches the full *charge current*
-* **Constant Current** - Second phase of the charging process where the battery is charging in constant current mode until it reaches the voltage where the it's considered fully charged (4.2V normally)
+* **Constant Current** - Second phase of the charging process where the battery is charging in constant current mode until it reaches the voltage where the it's considered fully charged.
+(4.2V)
-* **Constant Voltage** - Third phase of the charging process where the battery is kept at the fully charged voltage and current is slowly decreased to the ending **end of charge current**
+* **Constant Voltage** - Third phase of the charging process where the battery is kept at the fully charged voltage and current is slowly decreased to the *end of charge current*.

 #### Get charger status
 You can find out what stage the charger is in by calling the `getChargeStatus()` method.